 Employment Outlook and Salary Info

 The BLS reveals that teachers in the adult education field can expect an average job growth.
-Positions are expected to grow by 7% from 2014 to 2024.
+Positions are expected to decline by 10% from 2018 to 2028.
 Elementary and secondary schools along with junior colleges held the highest number of employees, according to the BLS.
-Adult basic and secondary education and literacy teachers and instructors earned a median salary of $50,280, as of May 2015.
+Adult basic and secondary education and literacy teachers and instructors earned a median salary of $53,630, as of May 2018.

 Continuing Education Information